romaindso/react-feature-flags/README.md

 ### Flags
 `Flags` components are aware of all flags given to `FlagsProvider`.

-To render a node or a component based on your flags, you must pass by props an array of authorized flags to `Flags` component.
+To render a node or a component based on your flags, you must pass an array of `authorizedFlags` as a prop to the `Flags` component. `authorizedFlags` is an array of one or more of string flag names defined in the `FlagsProvider`

-Then you can wrapped the desired component as children to a `Flag` component or use a `renderOn` props.
-It will be rendered if one or many flags are active (isActive) and match the flags included in `authorizedFlags`.
+Then you can wrap the desired component as a child to a `Flag` component or use the `renderOn` prop.
+It will be rendered if one or more flags are active (isActive) and match the flags included in `authorizedFlags`.

-If the flags are not active neither matched with `authorizedFlags` nothing will be rendered unless you pass a component as fallback by the `renderOff` props.
+If the flags are neither active nor matched with `authorizedFlags`, nothing will be rendered unless you pass a component as a fallback by the `renderOff` prop.

 #### with children props